alex-bellon/wikipedia/wikipedia.md

 [Absurdism](https://en.wikipedia.org/wiki/Absurdism) - In philosophy, "the Absurd" refers to the conflict between the human tendency to seek inherent value and meaning in life and the human inability to find any in a purposeless, meaningless or chaotic and irrational universe.

+[Five-minute hypothesis](https://en.wikipedia.org/wiki/Omphalos_hypothesis#Five-minute_hypothesis) - a skeptical hypothesis put forth by the philosopher Bertrand Russell that proposes that the universe sprang into existence five minutes ago from nothing, with human memory and all other signs of history included.

 [Hanlon's Razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor) - Never attribute to malice that which is adequately explained by stupidity

 [Homunculus Argument](https://en.wikipedia.org/wiki/Homunculus_argument) - The homunculus argument is a fallacy arising most commonly in the theory of vision.
 One may explain human vision by noting that light from the outside world forms an image on the retinas in the eyes and something (or someone) in the brain looks at these images as if they are images on a movie screen.

+[Last Thursdayism](https://en.wikipedia.org/wiki/Omphalos_hypothesis#Last_Thursdayism) - "the world might as well have been created last Thursday".

 [Omphalos Hypothesis](https://en.wikipedia.org/wiki/Omphalos_hypothesis) - The omphalos hypothesis is one attempt to reconcile the scientific evidence that the universe is billions of years old with the Genesis creation narrative, which implies that the Earth is only a few thousand years old.